yvishal519/Algorithms/algoexpert.io/questions/Smallest_Difference.md

-## Balanced Bracket
+## Smallest Difference

 #### Problem Statement

-Write a function that takes in a string made up of brackets `("(","[","{",")","]", and "}")` and other optional characters.
-The function should return a boolean representing whether or not the string is balanced in regards to brackets.
-A string is said to be balanced if it has as many opening brackets of a given type as it has closing brackets of that type and if no bracket is unmatched.
-Note that a closing bracket cannot match a corresponding opening bracket that comes after it.
-Similarly, brackets cannot overlap each other as in `"[(])"`.

-`Sample input:"([])(){}(())()()"
+Write a function that takes in two non-empty arrays of integers.
+The function should nd the pair of numbers (one from the rst array, one from the second array) whose absolute difference is closest to zero.
+The function should return an array containing these two numbers, with the number from the rst array in the rst position.
+Assume that there will only be one pair of numbers with the smallest difference.
+Sample input: [-1, 5, 10, 20, 28, 3], [26, 134, 135, 15, 17]
-Sample output: True (it is balanced)`
+Sample output: [28, 26]